B13rg/B13rg.github.io/_drafts/2020-11-22-DMG-Cart-MBC-Analysis.md

 layout: post
 title: "Exploring the Gameboy Memory Bank Controller"
 category: [Games]
-excerpt: "Without a game cart, a Gameboy is just displays part of the Nintendo logo.
-The bits and bytes contained within a cartridge created countless worlds and memories.
-How did the Gameboy cartridges store such a wide variety of games, while also enabling things like save files, rumble, and even infrared communication?"
+excerpt: Without a game cartridge, a Gameboy is just displays "Gameboy" and freezes.
+Once slotted in, the bits and bytes contained within a cartridge created countless worlds and memories.
+How did a Gameboy cartridges store such a wide variety of games, while also enabling things like save files, rumble, and even infrared communication?
 image: /images/MBC/header.JPG
 ---

 ![Array of Carts](/images/MBC/header.JPG)

-Without a game cart, a Gameboy is just displays part of the Nintendo logo.
+Without a game cartridge, a Gameboy is just displays "Gameboy" and freezes.
-The bits and bytes contained within a cartridge created countless worlds and memories.
+Once slotted in, the bits and bytes contained within a cartridge created countless worlds and memories.
-How did the Gameboy cartridges store such a wide variety of games, while also enabling things like save files, rumble, and even infrared communication?
+How did a Gameboy cartridges store such a wide variety of games, while also enabling things like save files, rumble, and even infrared communication?

 In this article, we will examine the Memory Bank Controllers (MBC) contained inside the cartridge, and how they enabled the worlds of Pokemon, Zelda, and countless other to become a reality in the hands of children and adults everywhere.
 To start, we will define what exactly a Memory Bank Controller is, and the different types that were available.
 We'll also analyze some usage statistics about how common they were in cartridges, and what types were used the most.

 Next we'll look at how the Gameboy determined the cartridge type by examining the game ROM header.
-Finally, we'll take a look at some real examples from my own game collection.
+Finally, we'll take a look at some real examples from my own game collection and see how the MBC was applied in practice.

 - [The MBC](#the-mbc)